bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/informatics_on_high_throughput_sequencing_data_2016.md

 *<font color="#827e9c">Florence Cavalli</font>*

-We will performed similar analysis as in Module 2 but using the other the mother and father samples so sample NA12891 and NA12891.
+We will performed similar analysis as in Module 2 but using the mother and father samples so sample NA12891 and NA12891.

 ```bash
 Files are in the following directory of the cloud instance: ~/CourseData/HT_data/Module2/